Shawn Daniels (basketball): Professional career

 Daniels has played in various leagues, most notably powering the Air21 franchise of the Philippine Basketball Association to third place in 2005, under former head coach Bo Perasol.
 In a second tour of duty for the franchise, Daniels towed the team to the quarterfinals with him averaging 23 points and 17 rebounds per game during the 2007 PBA Fiesta Conference.

 Daniels won Continental Basketball Association (CBA) championships with the Dakota Wizards in 2002, and Oklahoma /Lawton–Fort Sill Cavalry in 2008 and 2009.

 On October 21, 2011, it was announced that Daniels had made the final 12-man roster for the National Basketball League of Canada's London Lightning.

 Player profile

-Daniels is a defensive player, who is skilled at both anticipating passes and making steals and possesses an ability to block shots despite being only 6'7".
-A solid offensive player, he is also a great ball handler that can bring the ball up on both fast breaks and against presses.
+Daniels played as a power forward.
+Standing 6 ft 8 in (2.03 m), he was known during his college career at Utah State for his defensive play; he led the Big West Conference in rebounds and double-doubles during his junior season and was named the conference's Defensive Player of the Year.